-Neighborhood leaders have fought urban blight, leading to rejuvenated communities.
-Together we plant trees, work in a community garden, act as good stewards of Central Park, work on zoning issues, set up neighborhood watch programs, give to the most vulnerable in our community and support our local businesses.
+For over 30 years, the OLNC has sought community-based solutions to problems.
+Neighborhood leaders have fought urban blight leading to rejuvenated communities.
+Today, the national preservation district of Old Louisville boasts the largest contiguous collection of Victorian mansions in the United States.
+Together we advocate for historic preservation, plant trees, work in a community garden, serve as good stewards of Central Park, work on zoning issues, establish neighborhood watch programs, put on free concerts in Central Park, give to the most vulnerable in our community, and support our local businesses.
 Yet, we are always striving to do more.

-The OLNC established a gateway to Old Louisville through its Historic Old Louisville Neighborhood and Visitors Center in Central Park.
-We offer historic architectural tours, educational seminars, and enrichment tours such as the popular Holiday Home Tour and the Victorian Tales of Terror.
-We proudly promote the Hidden Treasures Garden Tour.
+The gateway to Old Louisville is the Historic Old Louisville Visitors Center in Central Park.
+We offer guided historic architectural tours, educational seminars, and enrichment tours such as the Old Louisville Mansions Tour and the Holiday Home Tour.

 To advocate, promote, and protect Old Louisville’s historic architecture and streetscapes within a diverse neighborhood of residents and businesses while advancing artistic and cultural events to build community.